jelledruyts/IdentitySamples/README.md

 | TodoListUniversalWindows10 | Windows Store application | OAuth 2.0 Authorization Code Grant, Public Client | Windows 10 Universal App | [WebAuthenticationCoreManager](https://docs.microsoft.com/en-us/uwp/api/Windows.Security.Authentication.Web.Core.WebAuthenticationCoreManager) |

 The implementation details of these scenarios are easily found in the code by searching for "[SCENARIO]".
 Other notable remarks can be found by searching for "[NOTE]".

-## Setup

-To use these samples, run the "Setup.ps1" PowerShell script in the "Setup" folder.
-This script allows you to:
-* Create a client certificate (for the daemon service)
-* Register all applications in Azure Active Directory and/or AD FS (storing the registered Client ID's and other configuration details in an XML file)
-* Update the various configuration files in the solution with the values from the identity server (as stored in the XML file mentioned above)